[Grace:AI] – Origin Story

 No matter the field, be it economic, political, or artistic, Artificial Intelligence (AI) and its intersection with the world is overwhelmingly dominated by males.
 Indeed, in a variety of emerging technology realms — purely technical applications and artistic ones — it is women and people of color who are left out of the conversation in the making, the structuring, the producing of the code, and of the creations that AI can engender.
 Bias, whether it emerges through tags, who is inputting data, collections of data, or code itself, runs rampant in technical tools.

-I’ve been given access to the collections at the National Museum of Women in the Arts and the University of Indiana, and am working with the Met at this time.
+To build the database, I’ve been given access to some collections including the National Museum of Women in the Arts, the University of Indiana, and the Met in NYC.
 To create such a massive digital dataset of women’s artwork is not trivial.
 Most art history databases do not include gender or sex as a searchable aspect of the work.
 Thus, gathering the images has required scraping web resources artist by artist, typing in their name and culling images of women’s artwork (as opposed to photographs of women artists, or images made by male artists of them).

 [Grace:AI] has also provoked a book, called Electric Philosophy, that accompanies the exhibition.
 The book is written from the perspective of [Grace:AI] as she delves into philosophical topics such as being and knowledge.